EnFlexIT/AgentWorkbench/getting-started.md

 * [Define a Target Platform](#define-the-target-platform-for-agent-developments): Create a Target Platform definition that points to the previously installed Agent.Workbench.

-* [Create your first agent Plugin-Project](#create-an-agent-plugin):Create an Eclipse Plugin-Project, your desired package structure and create your first agent class.

-* Export your agent bundle / plugin into the workbench's project directory and start Agent.Workbench again.
-Open the above defined workbench project and have a look at the tabs \[Resources\] and \[Agents\], where you will find your exported bundle and your first agent.

-* Define a setup and [start your agent application](/01_getting-started/start-your-first-setup.md).

 ---

 ## Install Agent.Workbench {#install-agent-workbench}